37 setup

 Rule Language

-setup.language := <variant number of language>
+setup.language := <Variant number of the language>

 Example